What to Expect at Annual HAS Conferences

 Heartland Apicultural Society (HAS) is a non-profit that works with volunteers to offer three full days of beekeeping education every year, rotating through Midwest and Southeastern states to reach as many beekeepers as possible.

-The volunteer planning team is looking for a location with affordable housing, a variety of meeting rooms and somewhere bee colonies can be temporarily set up for outdoors classes.
 HAS offers classes for both beginning beekeepers as well as the more experienced beekeepers looking to update their beekeeping skills.

 Daily walk-ins are welcome during the conference for a daily conference fee.

 In addition, the conference usually includes a honey show accepting entries in a variety of categories so keep that in mind as you harvest your honey.

 To get an idea of previous annual conferences, check out posted programs and other history.